tonycoupland/nines/replit.md

-# Noughts and Crosses (Tic-Tac-Toe) Game
+# MEGA TIC TAC TOE Game

 ## Overview

-This is a simple console-based implementation of the classic Noughts and Crosses (Tic-Tac-Toe) game in Python.
-The game is designed for two players to play locally on the same terminal, with a text-based user interface that displays the game board and handles player input.
+This is a console-based implementation of MEGA TIC TAC TOE in Python.
+The game features 9 interconnected grids (81 squares total) where players must strategically place their marks.
+The game is designed for two players to play locally on the same terminal, with a comprehensive text-based user interface that displays all 9 grids simultaneously.

 ## User Preferences